mjuenema/ansible-filter-cisco-hash/README.md

 * `{{password|ciscohashpasa}}`
 * `{{password|ciscohashasa(user)}}`

-*Note: Because the hash will be different at each invocation one has add a *when* condition to the task as shown in the example below.*
+*Note: Because the hash will be different at each invocation one has to add a *when* condition to the task as shown in the example below.*

+The filter plugin works with Ansible 2.0 and later and Passlib versions

 ## Usage

-**Warning: This is so new that it is currently untested.**

 The filters are wrapped into an Ansible role which can be installed directly from Github.